15 Prostate Cancer Facts You Simply Can't Ignore

 Jevtana (cabazitaxel) is Sanofi's microtubule inhibitor indicated in combination with prednisone for treatment of patients with hormone-refractory metastatic prostate cancer.

-Common side effects include fatigue, joint swelling or discomfort, swelling caused by fluid retention, hot flush, diarrhea, high blood pressure, and vomiting, among others.
+Common side effects include fatigue, joint swelling or discomfort, swelling caused by fluid retention, hot flush, diarrhea, high blood pressure, nausea and vomiting, low potassium, and headache, among others.

 Xtandi Shows Clear Benefit in Advanced Prostate Cancer

 In 2012, the FDA approved Astellas' oral Xtandi (enzalutamide) for use in men with metastatic castration-resistant prostate cancer.
 Xtandi is an anti-androgen hormone therapy.